OctopusDeploy/docs/docs/deploying-applications/deploy-java-applications.md

 ### WILDFLY-HTTPS-ERROR-0016
 This step does not support deploying to a domain controller.

+### WILDFLY-HTTPS-ERROR-0017
+Configuring a keystore requires that the keystore name be defined.

 ### WILDFLY-ERROR-0001
 There was an error entering batch mode.